Dinaykim/dinakim-sales-ops-portfolio/README.md

-# Sales Ops & Enablement Portfolio
+# Sales Operations & Enablement Portfolio

 Welcome to my portfolio!
 This repository highlights my work at the intersection of **Sales Operations, Enablement, and Data Analytics**.
 I combine hands-on technical skills with process design to drive productivity, adoption, and revenue growth.